What Is Cloud Connectivity? Definition, Benefits & Use Cases

 Need cloud connectivity solutions to support your IoT devices?
 Explore the CCA’s Cloud Communications Providers Directory.

-What To Look for in Cloud Connectivity Solutions
+What To Look For In Cloud Connectivity Solutions

 The cloud connectivity market spans network service providers, SD-WAN vendors, colocation facilities, cloud exchange platforms, and managed service providers.
 Regardless of the type of connectivity solution you’re looking for, make sure to evaluate these factors when comparing vendors: